withastro/docs/src/pages/en/guides/styling.md

 ### Scoped Styles

 Using [scoped styles](#scoped-styles) does not increase the _specificity_ of your CSS, but they will always come last in the _order of appearance_.
 They will therefore take precedence over other styles of the same specificity.
-For example, if you import a stylesheet with the same rule as a scoped style, the scoped style will apply:
+For example, if you import a stylesheet that conflicts with a scoped style, the scoped style's value will apply:

 ```css title="make-it-purple.css"
 h1 {